ilovemicroplastics/portfolio/robotics/README.md

 [OpenScout Gazebo Simulation.](https://github.com/ilovemicroplastics/OpenScoutV1-1/tree/main/Software/simulation/openscout_ws)
 It was created jointly with a colleague from university.
 Ahmad prepared the CAD model, whilst I (Bartosz) did the programming.
-The simulation looks very clean but isn't accurate to real physics owing to the fact that it uses skid steering, which is hard to implement.
+The simulation looks very clean but isn't accurate to real physics owing to the fact that it uses skid steering, which is hard to implement in a simulation.
 I have a lot to say about this, but to make a long story short: this wasn't an easy project and I'm happy with the result.

 # Physical Robotics